 Finding the restaurant was a bit of a pain though, located deep within Raffles Hotel with not much signs to this secret paradise.
 Ask the hotel staff, they’ll gladly point you towards the holy grail of brunches.

 Upon entering, you’ll immediately feel the grand yet laid-back vibe, then proceed to go into a drooling seizure at the buffet spread.
 The food spread is quite inexhaustive to list completely, so I’ll just highlight some of the items that deserved praise.

-Bar and Billiard’s Sunday brunch buffet can be categorized into several stations, first up at the entrance being the Salad Compose station, as well as the Antipasti and Cheese selection.
+Bar and Billiard’s Sunday brunch buffet can be categorized into several stations, first up at the entrance being the Salad Compose station, as well as the Antipasti, Cheese selection and desserts.

 The Bread Station also serves amazing homemade bread baked in the hotel.
 The Chocolate Danish and French croissants are superbly fluffy and creamy, which you want to lather with generous amounts of Echire Butter, the gold standard of French Butter which has a higher butterfat content than normal.

-After appetizers, you want to hit the Meat Carving Station.
+After appetizers, you want to hit the Carvings and Live Station.
 BBQ Iberico Pork ribs are a must try which had a tinge of smokiness and that distinctive soft, juicy Iberico meat.
-The ‘Omaha Beef Tenderloin “Bordelaise” Sauce, Potato Fondant’ was also very delectable with the classic Bordelaise French red wine sauce that added sweetness to take away some of the heavy beefy flavor.
-Skip the potato as you want to save space for the good stuff.
+The ‘Omaha Beef Tenderloin “Bordelaise” Sauce, Potato Fondant’ was also very tender, paired with the classic Bordelaise French red wine sauce that added sweetness to take away some of the heavy beefy flavor.

 You know what I recommend after having loads of carved and roasted meat?
 More meat.